 Good Vs Bad Lens Flare Effect

-Who told that this effect is always bad for your image as it produces haze and artifacts.
+Who told Lens Flare effect is always bad for your image since it produces haze and artifacts?
 Some flares are actually good for your pictures.

 It makes the picture look more vivid and vibrant.
 It blends into the image by becoming one of the exciting elements in your image composition.

 Now, you would be thinking, how will I know whether the flare is good or bad?
 You will come to know this only through practice.

 Have a look at some of the examples given below for good lens flares